zakimadaoui/TinyStepLib/README.md

 ### Setting the direction and speed

 The direction can be either 0 or 1.
-Generally 0 is clockwize and 1 is counterclockwize, but it can be reversed due to the stepper motor connection with the driver.
+Generally 0 is clockwise and 1 is counterclockwise, but it can be reversed due to the stepper motor connection with the driver.

 ```cpp
 stepper_1.setDirection(0);